In January 2022, the Sable Island Institute launched its fourth writing contest:

-We are very grateful to all five of our writers – Anna Louise, Chloe, Fauna, Holly, and Sophia – for allowing us to share their work through publication in this website.
+We are very grateful to all four of our writers – Chloe, Dorey, Evelyn, and Pippa – for allowing us to share their work through publication in this website.

-Thank you to everyone who submitted their stories to the contest.
+Thank you to everyone who submitted their writings to the contest.
 They were all interesting to read and provided some unique perspectives and insights, and some surprises.
-Some were creative re-imaginings of tales about ghosts and early settlers, and others told of adventures, remarkable encounters, and friendships.
+Some were essays that highlighted notable events in the island’s history, and others were stories about adventures, remarkable encounters, and friendships.
 We hope everyone will consider entering again next year.

 The prize packages include some special contributions.
-The five memberships were donated by the Writers’ Federation of Nova Scotia; copies of Sable Island, Tales of Tragedy and Survival from the Graveyard of the Atlantic (2006), were signed and donated by author Johanna Bertin; and the unique, handmade presentation cards were created and donated by Monica Scribbans.
+The four memberships were donated by the Writers’ Federation of Nova Scotia; copies of Sable Island, Tales of Tragedy and Survival from the Graveyard of the Atlantic (2006), were signed and donated by author Johanna Bertin; and the unique, handmade presentation cards were once again created and donated by Monica Scribbans (see below).
 It is encouraging and exciting to have such an interested and supportive community.
 Thank you!